CovidShield/server/CONTRIBUTING.md

 <h3 id="run-tests">3.
 Run tests</h3>

-If you're not a Shopify employee, you'll need to point to your database server using the environment variables (note that the database will be clobbered so ensure that you don't point to a production database):
+Set your database connection details using environment variables (note that the database will be clobbered so ensure that you don't use a production database):

 ```shell